Ashley Taws

 Ashley Taws (born November 1, 1983) is a Canadian racing driver.

 Taws started racing at the age of nine when her father bought go-karts for her and her brother.
 Taws was a co-winner of the 2002 Rookie of the Year award for Canadian Formula Ford, a season in which she became the first woman in the race series to take a pole position.
 She was then injured as a passenger in a traffic accident; she sustained internal injuries and a broken back.
 She returned to racing in 2007.
 In 2008, she competed in the NASCAR Canadian Tire Series in selected races; she only qualified for one race, at Circuit Gilles Villeneuve, where she finished 32nd in the NAPA Autopro 100.

 Both prior to her accident, and after her return, Taws was sponsored by Mattel with her driving a pink Barbie car.

+As of 2023, Taws is an insurance broker in Newmarket, Ontario.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)